brug-be/rubycamp2015/outdoor.md

 What have been suggested:

 * wandering
+  * Cecile: I'm in.
 * running
   * Olivier: I'll bring my running gear.
   * Joren: I'll pack my shoes
   * Benjamin: I'm in
   * Stan : I'm in my shoes
+  * Cecile: I"m in with my shoes.
 * freesbie
 * yoga
+  * Cecile: I need a mattress!
 * ...